Skip to main content

 Think of a public adjuster as your own personal superhero.
 According to the Florida Association of Public Insurance Adjusters, “a public insurance adjuster is a licensed and bonded insurance professional who assists policyholders with the complicated insurance claim process when they suffer an insured loss.
 Public Insurance Adjusters who belong to the Florida Association of Public insurance adjusters adhere to a strict Code of Ethics and are able to take advantage of the best quality, public adjuster specific, continuing education in the country.”

 Basically, a public adjuster's sole purpose is to fight for you.
-Their main responsibility is to protect you and your interests in claims against a loss with your insurance company.
+Their main responsibility is to protect you and your interests in claims against a loss with your insurance company!

-Pretty cool, right?
+Pretty noble, right?
 If you and your family have seen better days, and you’ve just suffered through a hurricane or another Act of God that’s left your home in shambles, it’s safe to say you’re not in an emotionally sound place to learn the proper etiquette when it comes to presenting your insurance claim.

 That’s where a public adjuster comes into play.
 While you can focus on what really matters, such as taking care of your family, relocating yourselves and your things, and remaining calm, a trusted, qualified, and trained public insurance adjuster will help make sure you meet all of the policy conditions, document your loss and get your claim paid.
 They can alleviate your stress of understanding a multitude of technical and legal jargon, stipulations and regulations, and every other insurance-claim-related gibberish under the sun.